 "How is Anna?"
 Tatsumi asked.
 Tsuzuki glanced up at him.

 "Hm?
 Oh," he said.
 "She's doing well.
 Stopped hearing thoughts and got a good night's sleep, finally."

 "I see."
 Tatsumi glanced at the older shinigami.
 "You seem confident about this whole thing."

 Tatsumi raised an eyebrow at him.
 "You sure about that?"

 Tsuzuki finished off his shrimp tempura.
-“Yeah!
+"Yeah!
 I can see it in her eyes.
-She’s been fighting for years, Tatsumi.
-She’s not going to quit now.”
-The secretary went silent.
-He still didn’t see it.
-The other man refused to let go of Anna.
-Threat of job loss or not.
-Tatsumi sat back, smiling.
+She's been fighting for years, Tatsumi.
+She's not going to quit now."
+The secretary still didn't see it.
+The other man refused to let go of Anna-- threat of job loss or not.
+Tatsumi sat back, smiling/.
 Well, okay.
-So that’s how it’s going to be?
-The secretary slipped his tea.
+So that's how it's going to be?/ The secretary sipped his tea.

 "Is she a good cook?" he asked.
 Tsuzuki choked back a giggle.
 He looked up at his former partner and shook his head.